 Get Ready for Summer – Beach House Time!

-Before you know it, it’s going to be May and time for the beach and wonderful summer weather.
-Are you ready?
+With warm weather on the horizon maybe it is time to start thinking about summer!
 If you own a beach house, how does it look inside?
 Does it need updates?
 A full makeover?

 We’ve been working on the interior design for a beach house recently and having so much fun with it.
 There’s something about beach house design that immediately can put you in a relaxed, holiday mood no matter the day of the week.
 Many times our readers and friends want to know more about what we are designing, so we’ve spelled it out here!